myrootfs/myrootfs/README.md

 $ sudo lxc-start -n foo
 ```

+To see what actually happens when it starts up, append `-F`.
+Connect to
-Connect to the container's `/dev/console` with:
+the container's `/dev/console` with:

 ``` sh
 $ sudo lxc-console -n foo -t 0